 Do I need to know how to code to build AI pipelines?

 Not necessarily.
-While coding gives you full control, visual pipeline builders let you connect AI models by dragging and dropping nodes on a canvas.
-The underlying API calls are handled automatically.
+While coding gives you full control via the REST API, visual pipeline builders let you connect AI models by dragging and dropping nodes on a canvas.
+The underlying API calls are handled automatically, and you can trigger the finished pipeline with a single HTTP request.

 Which AI model APIs work best for pipelines?

 Any API that accepts JSON input and returns JSON output works well.
-Popular choices include OpenAI, Anthropic, FAL, Replicate, and Stability AI.
-The key is choosing APIs with consistent response formats and reliable uptime.
+Wireflow supports 157+ node types across image generation, video, audio, 3D, editing, and utility categories.
+Popular external choices include OpenAI, Anthropic, FAL, Replicate, and Stability AI.

 How do I handle API rate limits in a pipeline?